SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

   ![02](./images//013.png)

-  This Condition will match the value of the sales order you created.

 5. Save your work.

   ![02](./images//014.png)

 ## Exercise 2.3 - Add Action to Read Sales Order Items <a name="actionReadSalesOrderItems"></a>

+Next you will add an Action to the Process that will read the sales order items.

+> With Actions, you can embed external skills and capabilities into your business process projects by uploading an open API specification file in JSON format.
+Action projects allow external systems and solutions to communicate with SAP Build Process Automation.

 1. In the Process Builder, select the **+** next to the **yes** branch of the **sales order matches?** condition, then choose **Actions > Browse library**.